sergiocorreia/panflute/docs/source/index.rst

   `yaml_filter(element, doc, tag, function)`.
 - Called external programs to fetch results with `shell()`.
-- Modifying the entire document (e.g. moving all the figures and tables to the back of a PDF) are easy to use, thanks to the `prepare` and `finalize` options of `toJSONFilter`, and to the `replace_keyword` function
+- Modifying the entire document (e.g. moving all the figures and tables to the back of a PDF) is easy, thanks to the `prepare` and `finalize` options of `run_filter`, and to the `replace_keyword` function
+- Convenience elements such as `TableRow` and `TableCell` allow for easier filters.
+- Panflute can be run as a filter itself, in which case it will run all filters listed in the metadata field `pandoc-filters`.

 Examples of panflute filters
 ====================================

 Ports of existing pandocfilter modules are in the `github repo <https://github.com/sergiocorreia/panflute/tree/master/examples/panflute>`_; additional and more advanced examples are in a `separate repository <https://github.com/sergiocorreia/panflute-filters>`_.

-Filters that use pandocfilters instead
+Also, a comprehensive list of filters and other Pandoc extras should be available `here <https://github.com/pandoc-extras/>`_ in the future.

+Alternative: filters based on pandocfilters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - For a guide to pandocfilters, see the